• Skip to primary navigation

 Notes about the ingredients

 Bread flour or all-purpose (plain) flour.
 This brioche works very well with either flour.
-However, I recommend bread flour for a more traditional brioche texture.
-It's higher in protein so creates a chewier rather than cakier bread.
+All-purpose flour is better for a slightly cakier brioche whereas bread flour is better for a slightly chewier brioche.

 Dairy-free milk for dairy-free brioche (it's really that easy!).
 Any type of dairy-free milk will work but I prefer soy milk as it's higher in protein and leaves no aftertaste.

-Instant dried yeast which is the easiest yeast to use and doesn't need to be proved beforehand.
-However, you can use dry or regular yeast, you will need to prove it.
+Instant-dried yeast is the easiest yeast to use and doesn't need to be proofed beforehand.
+Alternatively, you can use dry or regular yeast if you proof it first

 Traditional French brioche is usually enriched with eggs or egg yolks.
 However, by increasing the amount of fat through butter and rising power through yeast, we're able to create an eggless brioche that is soft, fluffy and tender.
 You don't need any store-bought egg replacers!